National Gravity Networks

 Contact

-National gravity activities of the GEO Gravity Group support Danish authorities in keeping the fundamental geodetic infrastructure of Denmark up to date.
-The GEO Gravity Group is the only institution in Denmark capable of monitoring, maintaining and modernizing the national gravity networks.
-In this capacity we act both as advisers and do practical work.
+National gravity activities of the GEO Gravity Group support Danish authorities in keeping the fundamental geodetic infrastructure of Denmark and Greenland up to date.
+The GEO Gravity Group is the only institution in Denmark capable of monitoring, maintaining and modernizing these national gravity networks.
+In this capacity we act both as advisers and operators.

-In Geodesy the gravity data are used as input in modelling and improving the national geoid - a national realization of the global geodetic “zero-height-level” surface.
+The gravity data are used as input in modelling and improving the national geoid - a national realization of the global geodetic “zero-height-level” surface.
 Good coverage of the Earth’s surface by gravity data of high quality - both on land and at sea - is required to improve a national geoid model.
 Furthermore, the quality of the national geoid model depends on broader regional data coverage.
-Denmark is located just on the edge of area with substantial post-glacial land uplift which clearly affects gravity networks in the neighboring Scandinavian and Baltic countries.
-Although monitoring timewise change of gravity data is less severe in Denmark it nevertheless conforms to joint regional data standards by Nordic Geodetic Commission, NKG (Nordiska Kommisionen för Geodesi) – a regional organization coordinating this work.
+Denmark is located just on the edge of an area with substantial post-glacial land uplift which clearly affects gravity networks in the neighboring Scandinavian and Baltic countries.
+Although monitoring timewise change of gravity data is less severe in Denmark it nevertheless conforms to joint regional data standards by the Nordic Geodetic Commission (NKG) – a regional organization coordinating this work.

-Stations of precise gravity network in Denmark collocate often (but not exclusively) with Danish GNSS CORS stations so that measured gravity change can be correlated with corresponding height change.
-Gravity data of such highly controlled precise gravity network serves as robust high-quality reference for relative gravity measurements; relative gravimetry.
-We use relative gravimetry for quality assessment of dense gravity data set (of different vintage) of detailed gravity network by revisiting a selected subset of these stations with modern instruments.
-This dense data set is used in practice for computations of the national geoid model.
-Relative gravity measurements are also used to acquire new data e.g. to fill-in data voids in surface data coverage and/or to provide reference base stations in harbors and airports for marine gravimetry or airborne gravimetry.
-Furthermore, we do relative gravity measurements on 5D points – a physical geodetic network of stations used for national levelling.
-Gravity measurements on these 5D points should make it possible, in case of misalignment between the GNSS-leveling geoid and gravimetric geoid, to diagnose the reason of the misalignment.
+Absolute gravity observations in Denmark are largely collocated with Danish GNSS CORS stations so that measured gravity changes can be compared with a corresponding height change.
+We use relative gravimetry for quality assessment of the network by revisiting selected subsets of these stations with modern instruments.
+This dense data set is used for computation of the national geoid model, to further densify data coverage, and to provide reference stations in harbors and airports.
+We also conduct relative gravity measurements on '5D points' – a physical geodetic network of stations used for national levelling in Denmark.
+Gravity measurements on these 5D points should make it possible, in cases of misalignment between the geometric and gravimetric geoids, to diagnose the reason for the misalignment.

-The same gravity data can be used in Geophysics/Geology to map structures in the subsurface, e.g. in connection with seismic data.
+The same gravity data can be used to map geological structures in the subsurface, jointly with seismic data, for example, whether for exploration or academic purposes.